greenpixels/godot-arch/ReadMe.md

         - ./godot-arch.exe
         - ./addons/**
         - ...

-    # You can also ignore files for specific rules
+    # You can also ignore files for specific rules via glob patterns here:
-    "rule-allowed-file-location":
+    "rule-allowed-file-location": # <- Checks the file path against allowedFileLocations
         - ./my_example_file.tscn
-    "rule-filename-snake-case":
-    "rule-parent-has-same-name":
-    "rule-scene-nodes-pascal-case":
+    "rule-filename-snake-case": # <- Checks whether the filename is written in snake_case "rule-parent-has-same-name": # <- Checks whether the parent folder has the same name as the file (e.g ./player/player.gd) "rule-scene-nodes-pascal-case": # <- Checks whether all nodes are in PascalCase
 ```

 ### allowedFileLocations